 ◆ Using record lists

-A record list presents a sorted list of individual records in a dataset.
-It can create visualizations such as bar charts (for sorting on numeric data) and sparklines (for sorting on time-series data).
-The charting and analysis configurations enable adjusting chart sizes, using colors, and showing/hiding rankings.
+A record list presents a sorted list of the individual records in a dataset.
+You can use it to create visualizations such as record bar charts and small charts showing values over time called sparklines.

 To aggregate data and measure trends over categorical features of a dataset, see using categorical charts.